opencaesar/oml-vision-docs/docs/api-documentation/required-directories.md

 Create a `src/vision/sparql` directory

-It contains the definitions for the mutations and queries that will be sent to the in-memory RDF triplestore.
+It contains the definitions for the updates and queries that will be sent to the in-memory RDF triplestore.

 Detailed information about the config directory can be found [here](/docs/api-documentation/sparql)